United States Football League: 2022

-It was announced that the USFL will be returning in March 2022 with at least eight teams and a broadcasting deal with Fox Sports.
-Despite claims that this was a reactivation of the old league, no figures from the original league are involved in the new league, which is instead being backed by the principals of the extant developmental showcase The Spring League, Brian Woods and Fox Sports.
+It was announced that the USFL would be returning in March 2022 with at least eight teams and a broadcasting deal with Fox Sports.
+Despite claims that this was a reactivation of the old league, no figures from the original league were involved in the new league, which was instead backed by the principals of the extant developmental showcase The Spring League, Brian Woods and Fox Sports.
 On June 3, 2021, the new USFL confirmed a return in the spring of 2022.
-The league plans a minimum of eight teams for its first season and will retain rights to original team names.
+In December 2023, it was announced that the new USFL had merged with the XFL to form the United Football League.

 Competition vs. NFL

-The Dixon Plan vs. building a league of stars
+The Dixon plan vs. building a league of stars

 At first the USFL competed with the older, more established National Football League by following the Dixon plan.
 The plan allowed the league to compete not just by playing its games on a March–June schedule during the NFL off-season, but also by having the following conditions: